ihmeuw/pseudopeople/docs/source/simulated_populations/index.rst

 If you're using one of the larger populations and don't have a huge computer, this will make dataset generation slow or impossible.

-To address this issue, you'll want to generate your dataset with Dask, which can run across multiple cores (and even multiple separate computers in a cluster) and spill data to disk that doesn't fit in memory.
+To address this issue, we have included support for loading data with [Dask](https://www.dask.org/), which can run across multiple cores (and even multiple separate computers in a cluster) and spill data to disk that doesn't fit in memory.